Maria Villalobos Hernandez

 - Assistant Professor

-Villalobos is an Assistant Professor at the Illinois Institute of Technology and Coordinator of the third year of the Master on Landscape Architecture and Urbanism.
+Villalobos is an Associate Professor at the Illinois Institute of Technology and Coordinator of the third year of the Master on Landscape Architecture and Urbanism.
 In 2017, she won the first prize in the Venezuelan Architecture Biennial for the Rehabilitation of the Botanical Garden of Maracaibo.
 It was the first time that a Landscape Architecture entry and women were granted this award.